Read on here what Is the impact of age on flexibility? Can you regain flexibility after 50 (60 or 65), and how to stay flexible as you age?

 Stretching exercises not only help improve flexibility but also maintain & increase the range of motion of various joints (neck, shoulder, elbow, wrist, hip, knee, and ankle).

 Regaining flexibility takes time.
 So make sure to go slowly.
 Over time your flexibility will improve, and you’ll be able to reach farther with the same stretch.
-At this time, you may add different stretches for the same muscle to have more significant improvement.
+At this time, you may add different stretches for the same muscle to have a more significant improvement.

 Regular physical activity not only helps in preventing/reducing the loss of flexibility as we age, but it also provides several other benefits for our general health, including reduced risk of heart disease, diabetes, and physical disabilities.